danielgorgonha/defi-risk-guardian/docs/architecture.md

 ---

-This architecture is designed to be scalable, maintainable, and performant, allowing DeFi Risk Guardian to grow from a hackathon MVP to a complete enterprise solution.
+This architecture is designed to be scalable, maintainable, and performant, allowing Risk Guardian to grow from a hackathon MVP to a complete enterprise solution.